rplacd/alphasync-2024/README.md

 The application contains a build-in user-mode USB driver, requiring no driver install.

-It is compatible with all Intel Macintosh computers, including systems running OS 10.9 ("Mavericks").
+It is compatible with Macs, both Intel and Apple Silicon, running 10.13 onwards.

-The project file require Xcode 4.6.3 or later.
+The project file is compatible with Xcode 15.

+## Known bugs

+The Inspector *sometimes* doesn't show AlphaWord file previews – falsely displaying nothing.